ucb-eecs251b/sp23-labs/lab3/spec.md

 Figure 1 shows an overview of a partial VLSI toolflow.
 In this lab, you will use Synopsys VCS to simulate and debug your RTL design.
 We will be using Cadence tools to run through the actual VLSI flow.
-You will use Cadnec Genus to synthesize the design.
+You will use Cadence Genus to synthesize the design.
 Synthesis is the process of transforming an RTL model into a gate-level netlist.
 After obtaining a working gate-level netlist, you will use Cadence Innovus to place and route the design.
 Placement is the process